- Normal precautions

 If your passport is lost or stolen, report this to the Police immediately and obtain a Police Report.
 Irish Citizens should be aware that if this occurs, it will delay your travel plans considerably, and cost you money.
 Along with the time taken to arrange a new travel document, you will subsequently need to get a replacement visa and an exit visa from immigration and this can take at least three working days and may delay your onward travel plans considerably.
 Please be aware that the nearest Irish Embassy is in Hanoi, Vietnam and dealing with a lost or stolen passport can be extremely inconvenient for you and can take time to resolve.

 If you’re a victim of a crime while in Cambodia, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Hanoi if you need help.
+Emergency services are 117 for police, 118 for fire, and 119 for ambulance.

 Motorbikes and scooters

-Accidents involving motorbikes or scooters, often causing serious injury, long-term brain damage or death, are a common occurrence in Cambodia.
+Roads in Cambodia are extremely dangerous, and accidents involving motorbikes or scooters, often causing serious injury, long-term brain damage or death, are a common occurrence in Cambodia.
 If you decide to rent or buy a motorbike or scooter please take the same precautions as you would at home.
-These include wearing a helmet, observing speed limits and obeying the rules of the road.
+These include having an appropriate license, wearing a helmet, observing speed limits and obeying the rules of the road.

 Taxis are a common way to get around but be careful, as the standard of driving may be poor.
 Always use licensed taxis or pre-arranged hotel pick-ups when transferring from airports.
 You shouldn’t accept offers of free transfers to hotels as these are likely to be bogus.